 Oxford keynote on Autonomous Technology and the Greater Human Good

 In December 2012, the Oxford Future of Humanity Institute sponsored the first conference on the Impacts and Risks of Artificial General Intelligence.
 I was invited to present a keynote talk on “Autonomous Technology for the Greater Human Good”.
-The talk was recorded and the video will be linked from here once it is edited.
+The talk was recorded and the video is here.
+Unfortunately the introduction was cut off but the bulk of the talk was recorded.
 Here are the talk slides as a pdf file.
 The abstract was:

 Autonomous Technology and the Greater Human Good